1deg/resource-server-api-docs/docs/resources/organizations/images.md

 #### `GET resources/:resource_id/images`

-Returns a list of the images on a provider.
+Returns a list of the images on a organization.

 #### `POST resources/:resource_id/images`

-Uploads an image to a resource provider.
+Uploads an image to a organization.
 Only one image of the same dimensions can be uploaded for a given resource.

 #### `DELETE resources/:resource_id/images/:id`

-Deletes an image from a provider.
+Deletes an image from a organization.

 ### Permissions

-* Only the owner of the associated resource provider and admins can manage images.
+* Only the owner of the associated organization and admins can manage images.